nullhook/artboards-to-buffer/README.md

 ## artboards-to-buffer

-Parse artboards inside any sketch files and get the buffer of the artboards
+Parse artboards inside any sketch file and get buffer data

 ## Usage

-To get a Sketch file's meta data
+To get metadata of a sketch file
 ```javascript
 new Sketch({file: sketchFile})
         .asExport({ outputPath })